-This Order was adopted by the Regional Water Board on: June 6, 2013 Enrollment to this Order shall become effective on: November 17, 2016 This Order shall expire on: July 6, 2018 have classified discharges covered under this General Permit as a minor discharge.
+This Order was adopted by the Regional Water Board on: June 6, 2013 Enrollment to this Order shall become effective on: December 2, 2016 This Order shall expire on: July 6, 2018

+The U.S. Environmental Protection Agency and the Regional Water Quality Control Board have classified discharges covered under this General Permit as a minor discharge.